CDCgov/ixa-epi-isolation/docs/time_varying_infectiousness.md

 ## Assumptions

-1. We describe the approach for sampling from an arbitrary infectiousness dsitribution for the uniform distribution from zero to one -- $\mathcal{U}(0, 1)$.
+1. We describe the approach for sampling from an arbitrary infectiousness distribution for the uniform distribution from zero to one -- $\mathcal{U}(0, 1)$.
     - Using [inverse transform sampling](https://en.wikipedia.org/wiki/inverse_transform_sampling), a
 uniformly-distributed random variable can be transformed to any distribution by passing samples through the inverse cumulative distribution function (CDF).
-    - This requires that the infectiousness over time distribution has an inverse CDF or we are able to approximate it (i.e., from empirical data).
+    - This requires that the infectiousness over time distribution has an inverse CDF, or we are able to approximate it (i.e., from empirical data).
 2. Infectiousness over time is a relative quantity, so it is completely separate from the absolute degree to which someone is infectious, represented by the total number of secondary infection attempts they have.